Jet Set Radio: Soundtrack

-The Jet Set Radio soundtrack includes original and licensed tracks with a variety of genres including J-pop, hip hop, funk, electronic dance, rock, acid jazz, and trip hop.
-The main theme of the game is called "Let Mom Sleep".
+The Jet Set Radio soundtrack includes original and licensed tracks in genres including J-pop, hip hop, funk, electronic dance, rock, acid jazz, and trip hop.
+The main theme is called "Let Mom Sleep".
 The North American version and international rereleases add metal songs.
 The 2012 port omits "Yappie Feet" and "Many Styles" for licensing reasons.

 The music has been described as energetic, rhythm-heavy, defiant, and multicultural.
-Most of the soundtrack was composed by Hideki Naganuma, with additional tracks by Richard Jacques, Deavid Soul, Toronto, and B.B.
+Most of it was composed by Hideki Naganuma, with additional tracks by Richard Jacques, Deavid Soul, Toronto, and B.B.
 Rights.
 Naganuma attempted to match the visual style, and experimented with voices, cutting, and rearranging samples to the point that they became nonsensical.
-In 2012, Naganuma said Jet Set Radio and its sequel had been his favorite projects.
+In 2012, Naganuma said Jet Set Radio and its sequel were his favorite projects.
 Smilebit worked with Sega of America and Sega of Europe to include as many street culture elements as possible, hoping to create music that was internationally acceptable.

-A soundtrack CD, Jet Grind Radio Music Sampler, was given to those who pre-ordered the game in the United States, featuring 10 tracks from the game, 4 of which do not appear in any version of Jet Set Radio.
+A soundtrack CD, Jet Grind Radio Music Sampler, was given to those who pre-ordered the game in the US, featuring 10 tracks, four of which do not appear in any version of Jet Set Radio.
 It was distributed by Interscope Records.
-The soundtrack CD, Jet Set Radio Original Soundtrack (UPCH-1048), featured 19 tracks including a data track from the game and was distributed by Polydor Records on December 20, 2000, in Japan.
-For the HD release, a new soundtrack CD titled Jet Set Radio: Original Soundtrack with Bonus Tracks from JSRF, was distributed by Sumthing Else on September 18, 2012, for North America and Europe, containing a total of 17 tracks, 10 from the game and 7 additional tracks from the sequel, Jet Set Radio Future.
+The soundtrack CD Jet Set Radio Original Soundtrack (UPCH-1048) featured 19 tracks including a data track from the game and was distributed by Polydor Records on December 20, 2000, in Japan.
+For the HD release, a new soundtrack CD, Jet Set Radio: Original Soundtrack with Bonus Tracks from JSRF, was distributed by Sumthing Else on September 18, 2012, for North America and Europe, containing 17 tracks.
 A second soundtrack for the HD version, Jet Set Radio Sega Original Tracks, was distributed by Sega, containing 15 tracks and was released on iTunes on October 3, 2012, alongside Jet Set Radio Future Sega Original Tracks.

 Alternative versions

-Sega re-released the game in Japan under the name This version was released on October 18, 2001, in Japan via Dreamcast Direct (later renamed Sega Direct) and included a T-shirt featuring the protagonist Beat for those who pre-ordered.
+Sega re-released Jet Set Radio in Japan under the name This version was released on October 18, 2001, in Japan via Dreamcast Direct (later renamed Sega Direct) and included a T-shirt featuring the protagonist Beat for those who pre-ordered.
 This version features content that was originally exclusive to PAL and North American versions, namely music from the PAL release, two playable characters, and two stages.